Azordev/backend-template/docs/en/INSTALLATION.md

 # or
 > yarn install
 ```
+Generate ssh key

+In the project root directory apply the following commands

+> chmod +x .create_keys.sh
+> sh .create_keys.sh

+After this, press enter to not add a keyword or place one.

 Now you should have all the folders and files to run the server, the only problem is that we need a database working.
 To that end lets explore 2 different ways.